Júlia Hunyady de Kéthely: Later life

-In the same year as Mihailo’s assassination, Katarina married General Milivoje Blaznavac and would later assume the role of first lady at the court of her cousin, King Milan, during the absence of his estranged wife, Queen Natalie, who had chosen to live abroad.
-Meanwhile, Júlia continued her longstanding love affair with Duke Karl of Arenberg, ultimately marrying him on 16 January 1876 at Ivanka pri Dunaji, which was a wedding present from her late, former father-in-law.
-Júlia officially assumed the titles of Duchess of Arenberg and Princess of Recklinghausen, securing her place within European nobility and leaving behind the turbulent chapter of her life in Serbia.
+The same year Mihailo was assassinated, Katarina married General Milivoje Blaznavac and later assumed the role of first lady at her cousin, King Milan's court, when the latter's wife, Queen Natalija separated from him to live abroad.
+Julia continued her love affair with Duke Karl, finally marrying him on 16 January 1876 at Ivanka pri Dunaji.
+She became Duchess von Arenberg and Princess von Recklinghausen upon her second marriage.